 He recommends the 'Samantha' and 'Blushed Icy Oak' varieties, adding the following general planting advice for all varieties: 'lettuce is a cool weather crop, best planted in the spring as early as the ground can be worked.
 Fall crops can be started in mid-summer in cool areas, or late summer in hot climates'.

 Can you grow lettuce in containers?

-All lettuce can be successfully grown in containers.
+Excellent small vegetable garden ideas, all lettuce can be successfully grown in containers.
 Cut and come again lettuce works particularly well in a shallow seed tray, or in a container on a window ledge where it's easy to pick whenever you need a few leaves.

 For all types of lettuce in containers, you just need to provide the right conditions as you would if you were growing them in the ground outside – fertile soil, enriched with moisture retaining compost, enough space between plants, protection from extreme heat (so they don’t bolt) and extreme cold (so the frost doesn’t kill them), and regular watering, of course.

 Slugs and snails find tender young lettuce plants irresistible.
 If you're growing them in containers protect them by fixing sticky copper tape around your pots, or using copper bands around the plants.

 Alternatively you could use organic slug pellets, or try using nematodes – watering them into the soil.
 If none of those methods appeal, you could go into the garden in the evenings with a head torch, to collect slugs and snails and dispose of them or 'relocate ' them away from your crops.

 Hot, sunny conditions Although they need light to germinate, lettuce plants do better in part shaded areas of the garden.
 They prefer cool, moist soil and if the conditions are too hot and sunny the plants have a tendency to bolt, so bear this in mind when selecting your spot in the vegetable plot.